Parallel surface defects, Hecke operators, and quantum Hitchin system: From branes to boundaries and defects

 \subsection{Reduction to GL-twisted $\EN=4$ theory and topological sigma model}

 The M-theory on a toric Calabi-Yau 3-fold is believed to be dual to a $(p,q)$-web of fivebranes in the IIB, where the web diagram is given by the toric diagram \cite{Leung:1997tw}.
 Applying this duality to our case, where the toric Calabi-Yau 3-fold is $\BC^3$, the $(p,q)$-web is simply composed of an NS5-brane, a D5-brane, and a (1,1) fivebrane, which are semi-infinite and join at a junction on a two-dimensional plane while the rest five dimensions of the worldvolumes are shared.
 This is precisely the IIB setup for the corner vertex algebra \cite{Gaiotto:2017euk}.
+See also \cite{Gaiotto:2019wcc,Gaiotto:2020dsq} for the duality between the twisted M-theory and IIB string theory.

 The M5-branes in the twisted M-theory translate to D3-branes filling the faces of the web, ending on fivebranes.
-In our case, there are only D3-branes that fill in a single face, which is chosen to be the face $\S$ between the NS5-brane and the D5-brane.\footnote{There is a $PSL(2,\BZ)$ duality from which we can choose which face to fill in \cite{Gaiotto:2017euk}.
+In our case, there are only D3-branes that fill in a single face, which is chosen to be the face $\S=\BR^+\times \BR^+$ between the NS5-brane and the D5-brane.\footnote{There is a $PSL(2,\BZ)$ duality from which we can choose which face to fill in \cite{Gaiotto:2017euk}.
 With the choice above, $\BC_{\ve_1}$ becomes a semi-infinite line in $\BR^2 _{01}$ supporting the D5-brane and $\BC_{\ve_2}$ becomes an orthogonal semi-infinite line supporting the NS5-brane.
 See the table \ref{table:IIBpq}, \ref{table:spacetimepq}.} There are two types of such D3-branes depending on where the transverse two dimensions of the worldvolume wrap.
 The first type wraps the Riemann surface $\EC$, while the second type wraps the fiber of the cotangent bundle $T^* \EC$ at each marked point $p_i \in S \subset \EC$.